Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          specification [[!ISOBMFF]]).
      4. The URIMetaSampleEntry
           SHOULD contain the urn urn:mpeg:dash:event:2012
-          or an equivalen urn to signal the presence of event message boxes
+          or an equivalent urn to signal the presence of event message boxes
      5. The timescale of the metadata SHOULD match the value specified in the media header box "mdhd" of the